ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 Adding or comparing two numbers are examples of basic operations in most programming languages, as are assigning a variable or retrieving an array value at a given position.
-But summing the all values in an array of size $n$ is not $O(1)$, because the time depends on the size of the array.
+But summing all values in an array of size $n$ is not $O(1)$, because the time depends on the size of the array.
 Creating a new array of size $10$ is $O(1)$, but creating a new array of size $n$ is $O(n)$, at least if the content is cleared after the array is created (which is done by almost all programming languages).